jessicamyee/fgli-college-prep-resource-hub/README.md

 ## Project Description

-The college preparation process can be daunting, especially if neither parents have attended college.
+The college preparation process can be daunting, especially if neither parents have attended college and/or you come from a low-income background.
 This project, using React and Airtable, aims to provide first-generation, low-income (FGLI) high school students a hub of college prep resources — including but not limited to —  information on scholarships, summer program opportunites, etc.

 Visitors will be able to select resources based on specific categories.
 They will also be able to contribute to the hub by adding new resources, and updating/deleting existing ones.